 These 5 photography projects for kids are tons of fun to do and they'll teach you and your child simple photography techniques.
-By doing them together, you'll also build a better relationship with your child.
+By doing them together, you can also strengthen your relationship with your child.

 The projects are taken from a detailed book that I am publishing in the near future, but I just couldn't wait to share a few of them with you right now.